MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-operationalize-deploy-consume.md

 #ms.custom: ""
 ---

-# What is operationalization: deploy and consume analytics
+# What is operationalization?

-**Applies to:  Microsoft R Server 9.x**
+**Applies to: Machine Learning Server, Microsoft R Server 9.x**

-Now that you've learned about [R Server's operationalization feature](../what-is-operationalization.md), we can dig into how data scientists can deploy and consume web services in order to operationalize their R analytics.
+Operationalization refers to the process of deploying R and Python models and code to Machine Learning Server in the form of [web services](concept-what-are-web-services.md) and the subsequent consumption of these services within client applications to affect business results.

+Today, more businesses are adopting advanced analytics for mission critical decision making.
+Typically, data scientists first build the predictive models, and only then can businesses deploy those models in a production environment and consume them for predictive actions.

+Being able to operationalize your analytics is a central capability in Machine Learning Server.
+After installing Machine Learning Server on select platforms, you'll have everything you need to [configure the server to securely host R and Python analytics web services](configure-start-for-administrators.md#configure-server-for-operationalization).
+For details on which platforms, see [Supported platforms](configure-start-for-administrators.md#supported-platforms).

-Data scientists work locally with [Microsoft R Client](../r-client-get-started.md) in their preferred R IDE and favorite version control tools to build scripts and models.
-Using the mrsdeploy package that ships with Microsoft R Client and R Server, the data scientist can develop, test, and ultimately deploy these R analytics as web services in your production environment.
+Data scientists work locally with [Microsoft R Client](../r-client-get-started.md) or Machine Learning Server in their preferred IDE and favorite version control tools to build scripts and models.
+Using the mrsdeploy R package and/or the azureml-model-management-sdk Python package that ships the products, the data scientist can develop, test, and ultimately deploy these R and Python analytics as web services in their production environment.

-An R Server web service is an R code execution on the [operationalization compute node](configure-start-for-administrators.md#configure-server-for-operationalization)
-.
-Each web service is uniquely defined by a `name` and `version`.
-You can use the functions in [the mrsdeploy package](../r-reference/mrsdeploy/mrsdeploy-package.md) to gain access a service's lifecycle from an R script.
-This package is installed with Microsoft R Client as well as Microsoft R Server.
-The mrsdeploy package provides functions for publishing and managing a web service that is backed by the R code block or script you provided.
-The package also provides functions for establishing a [remote execution](../r/how-to-execute-code-remotely.md) session in a console application.
-[Learn more about this package](../r-reference/mrsdeploy/mrsdeploy-package.md).
-Similarly, a set of [RESTful APIs](https://microsoft.github.io/deployr-api-docs/#services-management-apis) are available to provide direct programmatic access to a service's lifecycle directly.

-After it has been deployed, the web service can be:
-+ [Consumed directly in R by another data scientist](how-to-consume-web-service-interact-in-r.md#data-scientists-share), for testing purposes for example
-+ [Integrated into an application by an application developer](how-to-build-api-clients-from-swagger-for-app-integration.md)  using the  Swagger-based .JSON file produced when the web service was published.
+Once deployed, the analytic web service is available to a broader audience within the organization who can then, in turn, consume the analytics.
+Machine Learning Server provides the operationalizing tools to deploy R and Python analytics inside web, desktop, mobile, and dashboard applications and backend systems.
+Machine Learning Server turns your scripts into analytics web services, so R and Python code can be easily executed by applications running on a secure server.

+Support for Python was added in Microsoft Machine Learning Server 9.2.1.

 ![Operationalization Engine](./media/concept-operationalize-deploy-consume/data-scientist-easy-deploy.png)